-Out of all the things that can rear their ugly heads in dating scenarios, manipulation is probably the worst.
+Out of all the things that can rear their ugly heads in dating scenarios, manipulation is up there with some of the worst transgressions.
 When someone is willing to trick you into doing something to satisfy their needs and ambitions—however harmless or sinister they may be—it's often indicative of underlying patterns of emotional abuse.
 And out of all the manipulation tactics out there, love bombing is one of the cruelest.
 But what is love bombing exactly?

 Though manipulative behavior can be had to notice when it's actually happening (and it can happen at any stage in the dating lifespan), it's easier to spot when you know exactly what to look for.
 So to learn what the signs of love bombing are and how to respond to them, read through McNelis's insightful tips below.

 Some of the signs that you're being love bombed include behavior like "showing up to spend time with you unannounced (and other stalker-like qualities), guilting you into reciprocating grand acts of love, isolating you from other friends and family members, not honoring the time and energy you have to give and constantly demanding more, attempting to control where you go and what you do but under the pretext of love, and saying hyperbolic things like 'We were meant to be together' and 'We're so perfect together' even though you may not really know them well."

 "Basically, if it makes you feel uncomfortable," says McNelis, "It's a red flag."